named-data/ndns/ndns-packet-format.md

 Query
 -----

-Requests to the server are made in the format of a standard NDN interest packet.
+Requests to the zone are made in the format of a standard NDN interest.
-The question is replaced with a standard request for content.

-See :ref `Interest section <Interest>` for details.
+See :ref `Interest section <http://named-data.net/doc/ndn-tlv/interest.html>`_ for details.

 Answer
 ------

 .. _data:

     Data ::= DATA-TLV TLV-LENGTH
         Name
         MetaInfo